iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Region Proposal Network.md

 Because we are sliding over the same shared mini network of the feature map.
 If an object is somewhere, it will be detected.

 #### **The Mini Network | RPN Head**
-> It's a simple convolutional network and a 1x1 convolution layer with multiple channel, branching for box regression and classification regression.
+> In the paper, It takes in a $n\times n$ region from the feature map, pass it through several layers of convolutional network, branch into two $1\times 1$ convolution layer before.
+> They are then flattened into a vector and feed into two dense stacked linear neural networks.
+These two dense networks are classifications, and regression network.

 **Remark**

-The source code of this component is [line 15 here](https://github.com/pytorch/vision/blob/5181a854d8b127cf465cd22a67c1b5aaf6ccae05/torchvision/models/detection/rpn.py#L15)
+The source code of this component is [line 15 here](https://github.com/pytorch/vision/blob/5181a854d8b127cf465cd22a67c1b5aaf6ccae05/torchvision/models/detection/rpn.py#L15).
+We will talk more about it when it comes to training the RPN using a loss function.

-#### **Anchor**
+#### **Anchor Boxes**
-> An anchor is a point in the original image, inside the perception field of each of the mini network every time when they does an inference on the feature map.
-> The anchor is associated with the outputs of the mini network.
-> The mini network focuses on 2 type of outputs.
-> Let $k$ be the total number of region proposal over the feature map.
-> 1. The output for the bounding box are 4 of the cooredinate related to the center of the anchor.
-> 2. An anchor is in the input image, framing the object of interests and the parameters are the relevant coordinate.
+> Let a tensor $X$ of shape $(H, W, C)$ be the feature map resulted from a single input sample.
+> The mini network takes in $X_{[i-1:i+1, j-1:j+1, :]}$, from the feature map and it produces *anchor boxes* and classifications scores for each box.
+> These anchors boxes represent regions with a fixed set of ratios and sizes, corresponding to a region in the original image (it will be used by other components inside of RCNN neural network) centered at the center of the reception field of $X_{[i, j, :]}$.

 **Remarks**

 The type of anchors are fixed.
 The mini network only predict predetermined type of anchor window.
+We state the following facts associated with the anchor boxes.
+1. The output for the bounding box are 4 of the coordinate related to the center of the anchor.
+2. An anchor is in the input image, framing the object of interests and the parameters are the relevant coordinate.

-#### **Multi-Scales of Anchors**
+#### **Multi-Scales of Anchors Boxes**
-> The mininetwork prposes fixed sized regression boxes around the anchor in the reception field of the input image.
+> The mini network processes fixed sized regression boxes around the anchor in the reception field of the input image.